simpal007/simpal007/README.md

 👋 Hello there!
-I'm Simpal kumari, a student with a passion for coding.
+I'm Simpal Kumari, a student passionate about Cybersecurity and solving real-world security challenges.

-🚀 I thrive on turning ideas into reality through code and enjoy tackling challenges that push my boundaries.
-My main focus is on how to solve new problem, and I'm always eager to learn and explore new technologies in this full of exciting world.
+🚀 I'm always exploring new techniques in Ethical Hacking, SOC operations, and Cloud Security.
+My main focus is on building secure systems, simulating attacks, and enhancing detection engineering to create safer digital environments.

-🌱 When I'm not coding, you can find me sleeping and travelling, or contributing to open-source projects like Database managenment and solving problems.
-Collaboration is essential to me, and I love being part of the vibrant developer community.
+🌱 When I'm not working on cybersecurity, I enjoy coding, solving security problems, and contributing to open-source projects.
+Collaboration is key for me, and I love working with the vibrant cybersecurity community.

-💡 Let's connect and collaborate on exciting projects together!.
-I'm looking forward to making a positive impact through technology! 🌟
+💡 Let’s connect and work together on exciting security projects!
+I’m eager to contribute and learn more every day.
+Let’s make the digital world safer! 🌟